-At the end of the day, it is always best to follow the manufacturer’s recommendation for the weight and whether to use a multi-grade or straight weight oil in your motor.
+It is always best to follow the manufacturer’s recommendation for the weight and whether to use a multi-grade or straight-weight oil in your motor.
 The recommendation is based on both ambient temperatures and operating conditions.
-Failing to follow these recommendations could cause lasting damage to the motor, decrease in efficiencies, and would likely void any warranties you may have.
-Using an oil that is too thick will require the motor to “work harder” to move that oil throughout the system causing a decrease in efficiency.
-Using an oil that is too thin, can lead to a drop in oil pressure and ultimately causing excessive wear and other problems that are easily avoidable.
+Failing to follow these recommendations could cause lasting damage to the engine, decreasing efficiencies and voiding any warranties you may have.
+Using an oil that is too thick will require the motor to “work harder” to move that oil throughout the system, causing a decrease in efficiency.
+Using an oil that is too thin can lead to a drop in oil pressure and ultimately cause excessive wear and other problems that are easily avoidable.

-Hot Shot’s Secret offers multiply grades and viscosity of oils for a wide array of applications.
-GREEN DIAMOND FLEET DIESEL ENGINE OIL is a synthetic Group III base oils in our full synthetic oil and a Group II/III blend in our semi-synthetic oil, used in most common diesel applications.
-BLUE DIAMOND PAO ENGINE OIL is a poly-alpha-olefin (PAO) Group IV synthetic oil that requires a very small amount of viscosity improvers to meet the weight specifications.
-The infusion of our patented FR3 Nano-Technology and CK-4 additive package provides unsurpassed levels of longevity and performance while keeping the oil cleaner longer and providing better mileage and horsepower.
-Contains high detergency and exceptional oxidation and thermal stability that prevents deposit formation and oil breakdown.
-GRAY DIAMOND EURO ENGINE OIL is a premium full synthetic, mid SAPS engine oil engineered to provide superior performance and protection for gasoline and diesel European vehicles.
+Hot Shot’s Secret offers multiple grades and viscosity of oils for a wide array of applications.
+Green Diamond Fleet Diesel Engine Oil is a synthetic Group III base oil in our full synthetic oil and a Group II/III blend in our semi-synthetic oil, used in most common diesel applications.
+Blue Diamond PAO Engine Oil is a poly-alpha-olefin (PAO) Group IV synthetic oil requiring minimal viscosity improvers to meet the weight specifications.
+The infusion of our patented FR3 Nano-Technology and CK-4 additive package provides unsurpassed longevity and performance while keeping the oil cleaner longer and providing better mileage and horsepower.
+It contains high detergency, exceptional oxidation and thermal stability that prevents deposit formation and oil breakdown.
+Gray Diamond Euro Engine Oil is a premium full synthetic, mid-SAPS engine oil engineered to provide superior performance and protection for gasoline and diesel European vehicles.